Updated on July 14, 2021

 Round Trip Duration: 1.5 hours, 2.2 miles (3.5 km)

 Trail Description: We love this easy trail.
-It’s essence of the Zion.
-Paved trail follows the Virgin River along the bottom of a narrow canyon.
+It’s the essence of Zion.
+A paved trail follows the Virgin River along the bottom of a narrow canyon.
 It offers beautiful views, sounds of the river and wildlife.

 Best Moderate Hikes in Zion